channi23/OrangeLens/README.md

 An App that provides one-tap fact verification from any mobile app via the system Share sheet , with transparent AI explanations and verified citations.

 ## 📱 Download Pramana

-Click below to download and install the latest APK:

-## 📱 Download Pramana